nodaguti/word-quiz-generator/ReadMe.md

 ### Preprocessing
 Preprocessed texts will be used in lemmatization and displaying a question.
 Preprocessing can enhance the accuracy on lemmatization and/or the readability of a question sentence.
-For the built-in English preprocessor, it includes removing unnecessary line breaks and soft hyphens.
+As for the built-in English preprocessor, for example, it includes removing unnecessary line breaks and soft hyphens.

 ### Lemmatizing/Lemmatization
 Lemmatized texts will be used in searching sentences.